jeanzhaoyi/jeanzhaoyi.github.io/_posts/2017-05-03-Kaggle_predict_Santander_customer_satisfaction.md

 <div class = "span5 alert alert-info">
-<p>After taking all feature transformation, there were 76020 observations and 848 predictive features used.</p>
+<p>After taking all feature transformation, there were 76020 observations and 848 predictive features used when 20 is the threshold of the a minimum number of unique values to be considered a numerical varaible.</p>

 <p>Before running any models, first set up a stratified kfold cross-validation to evaluate classifiers systematically. </p>
 </div>